-3.1 On 21 March 2019, Housing and Economy Committee approved the 2019/20 HRA capital programme for investment of £108.954 million in new homes, existing homes (including external fabric and estates) and services.
-This was the largest annual capital investment programme to date in Council homes.

-- 3.2 On 6 June 2019, Housing and Economy Committee received an update on the HSIP.
+- 3.1 On 21 March 2019, Housing and Economy Committee approved the 2019/20 HRA capital programme for investment of £108.954 million in new homes, existing homes (including external fabric and estates) and services.
+This was the largest annual capital investment programme to date in Council homes. - 3.2 On 6 June 2019, Housing and Economy Committee received an update on the HSIP.
 The report set out the approach to redesigning the Housing Service with a specific focus on developing more effective and responsive services for customers.
 The approach to improvement complements the significant planned investment in tenants' homes and estates, whilst significantly improving customer satisfaction, operating performance and reducing costs.
-A further update is set out in a separate report to this Committee. - 3.3 On the 14 May 2019, Corporate Policy and Strategy Committee approved the Council's Sustainability Approach, which included Edinburgh working towards a net zero carbon target by 2030, with a hard target of 2037.
+A further update was provided to Housing, Homelessness and Fair Work committee on 20 January 2020. - 3.3 On the 14 May 2019, Corporate Policy and Strategy Committee approved the Council's Sustainability Approach, which included Edinburgh working towards a net zero carbon target by 2030, with a hard target of 2037.
 In response to this the Housing Service has commissioned two separate pieces of consultancy work on options to achieving net zero carbon across the Council's new build housing programme and the Council's existing stock.
-The Council's approach to achieving zero carbon in Council housing is set out in a separate report to this Committee. - 3.4 On 29 August 2019, Housing Homelessness and Fair Work Committee considered a report on the HRA budget strategy and agreed to seek tenants' views on the budget strategy, what has been achieved to date, priorities over the next five years and tenant experience of services and potential service improvements.
+The Council's approach to achieving zero carbon in Council housing was approved at Housing, Homelessness and Fair Work committee on 20 January 2020. - 3.4 On 29 August 2019, Housing, Homelessness and Fair Work Committee considered a report on the HRA budget strategy and agreed to seek tenants' views on the Budget Strategy, what has been achieved to date, priorities over the next five years and tenant experience of services and potential service improvements.